-Jenn Gordon – Owner
+Jenn Gordon – Owner, Writer & Social Media

-A self proclaimed Asheville enthusiast, I’ve called this vibrant city my home for over 12 years now.
-My passions are wide spread and my appreciation for what Asheville has to offer is endless.
+A self-proclaimed Asheville enthusiast, I’ve called this vibrant city my home for over 12 years now.
+My passions are widespread and my appreciation for what Asheville has to offer is endless.
 As a former pastry chef, I love our food culture and make it my mission to know what is new and what is coming.

 My commitment to you is to give you the freshest and most creative date night ideas that Asheville has to offer.
-From the off color dive bar, to the high rise roof top bar, there is a date that’s waiting for you in Asheville!
+From the off-color dive bar to the high rise rooftop bar, there is a date that’s waiting for you in Asheville!

 Kristen Manieri – Founder